Culinary B.C.: 3 Multicultural Recipes From Wine Country

 “Food is our common ground, a universal experience” —James Beard

 “I love the idea of people from around the world coming here to follow their passion,” says Kelowna author and winemaker Jennifer Schell.
 “Collectively, they now form our incredibly unique and diverse wine culture.”
-And it’s exactly this culture that’s reflected in her new book, The B.C.
+And it’s exactly this culture that’s reflected in her book, The B.C.
 Wine Lover’s Cookbook: Recipes & Stories from Wineries Across British Columbia.

 The stories and anecdotes, along with multigenerational family recipes, make this much more than a traditional cookbook.
 No surprise that it was shortlisted for the 2021 Taste Canada Awards, the annual foodie fest celebrating Canadian cookbook authors.